unChaz/sci-fi-5e/srd/classes/warlock.md

 *Prerequisite: 5th level*

-You can cast *bestow curse* once using a warlock spell slot.
+You can cast *bestow hack* once using a warlock spell slot.
 You can’t do so again until you finish a long rest.

 ##### Thief of Five Fates